University of Tripoli: Faculty of Agriculture

 The Faculty of Agriculture was established on 27 June 1966 as a college affiliated with the University of Libya (which had their own faculty founded in 1966) and it was the second faculty established in Tripoli.
-The main aims of the Faculty of Agriculture represent in preparing highly qualified agricultural engineers in different specializations, performing agricultural research, and providing consultations and technical services.
+The main aims of the Faculty of Agriculture include preparing highly qualified agricultural engineers in different specializations, performing agricultural research, and providing consultations and technical services.

 Departments

-The academic study started by matriculation of the first class of forty-two students in 1966/1967 split between three scientific departments:
+The academic study started by matriculation of the first class of forty-two students in 1966/1967, split across three scientific departments: